 - Employees must be instructed about the hazards of using diagonal braces as fall protection.

 Once scaffolding is erected, it must be inspected not only daily but also before each shift to make sure connections are tight and that the rigging is undamaged.

 You can read the complete list in the OSHA Construction Pocket Guide.We Have Extensive Experience in Premises Liability Cases Including Construction Accidents

 If you or a family member has been injured in any type of premises liability accident or personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.